Hi – I’m david, and this is my blog about metaphysics. or more accurately, metapatterns.

 But you can practice sitting in the middle.
 The Taoists call this Wu Wei (無為); a state of doing-non-doing.
 And it is by following your wu wei that you are able to learn the richest lessons life has to offer.

-With much help, I’ve come to discover that Our purpose in life is to learn lessons—and it is from this atomic concept that everything follows suit.
+With much help, I’ve come to discover that The purpose of life is to learn lessons—and it is from this atomic concept that everything follows suit.

 When all this clicks for you, that’s where you really get pulled into realizing: there is some real, funky stuff going on in this universe.